Self-Guided

 This is Ontario cross-country skiing done right.
 Highlands Nordic is one of the best full-service Nordic ski spots in the province, with trails wide enough for combined classic and skate skiing and a reputation for reliable snow conditions.
 Beginners can start on a short, flat green loop near the lodge, while experienced skiers can tackle more challenging terrain on the plateau above.

 Never tried cross-country skiing?
 No problem.
-The facility offers equipment rentals in sizes from children's 8 to adult 15 and certified instructors provide discovery lessons that include rentals, trail pass, and 30-60 minutes of instruction.
-By the time you're back on the bus, you'll have learned a genuinely useful winter skill.
+The facility offers equipment rentals in sizes from children's 8 to adult 15.
+This trip includes instruction with certified instructors that include rentals, trail pass, and 60 minutes of instruction.
+Half the group will learn while the other half goes on a snow shoeing adventure with a Parkbus Guide.
+By the time you're back on the bus, you'll have learned a genuinely useful winter skill!

 The 8,000 square foot lodge houses a cafeteria with homemade goods, a pro shop, and a service bench.
 The chili, soup, and carrot cake are particular favourites for warming up mid-day.
 Hot drinks, sandwiches, and baked goods round out the menu.